Explore ways to buy Grammarly stock as we approach the Grammarly IPO date. Get access to select pre-IPO companies at Equitybee.

 It helps to be registered on pre-IPO investing platforms to receive notifications when shares become available.

-Non-accredited investors can own pre-IPO companies via venture capital funds targeted to retail investors.
+Non-accredited investors can own pre-IPO companies via venture capital funds targeted at ordinary investors.
 Venture capital funds are a new asset class that emerged in 2022.

-The Fundrise Innovation Fund and the ARK Venture Fund (review) via Titan are the only options for non-accredited investors as of early 2023.
+The Fundrise Innovation Fund and the ARK Venture Fund (review) are top choices.

 The author has yet to see Grammarly stock availability on any of the pre-IPO platforms mentioned above.

-2. Buy Grammarly during the Grammarly IPO through a participating broker
+2. Participate in the Grammarly IPO through a broker

 IPO investors may find chances to invest during the initial public offering, acquiring shares at the IPO price before the company begins trading.